Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 Mobile gaming marketing teams should focus on a short list of practical moves: set clear genre-specific KPIs, tighten creative testing and tagging workflows, and align monetization to player life cycles.
 These steps turn the trends and KPIs in the post into measurable priorities for campaign planning and budget decisions.

-Segwise automates creative tagging across images, video, and playable ads using AI agents that label hooks, characters, visuals, and audio.
-It connects those tags to performance metrics (ROAS, CPI, CTR) and surfaces tag-level analytics so teams can see which creative elements correlate with results.
-Through no-code integrations, Segwise unifies ad-network and MMP data into customizable dashboards and reports.
+Segwise automates creative tagging across images, video, and playable ads using AI agents that label hooks, characters, visuals, and audio, and it is the only platform that tags playable (interactive) ads, a critical capability for mobile gaming advertisers.
+It connects those tags to performance metrics (ROAS, CPI, CTR), catches creative fatigue early, and surfaces tag-level analytics so teams can see which creative elements correlate with results.
+Through no-code integrations, Segwise unifies data from 15+ ad networks and MMPs into customizable dashboards, and its Creative Strategy Agent (AI Chat) lets you ask anything about your creative performance in plain language, while the Creative Generation Agent turns winning patterns into net-new image, video, and playable creatives.

-Start your 14-day free trial today.
+Start your 7-day free trial today.
 No credit card or engineering required.

 FAQs